-Lausanne is currently a candidate to become a Middle Years Programme school, bringing the IB MYP framework to our 5th to 10th grades.
+Lausanne is an IB Middle Years Programme school, bringing the IB MYP framework to our 5th to 10th grades.
 The MYP is designed to drive inquiry-based, holistic teaching in the classroom.
 The program focuses on interdisciplinary planning, helping students draw connections between all areas of their learning.
 It also builds on the skillsets that students learn in the PYP, building up to the DP and beyond, helping students effectively collaborate, research, and think creatively.

 A key feature of the MYP is the principle of assessing students on their overall growth and achievement level throughout the year.